 We have developed a number of videos over the years to help you understand and implement the principles of the Life of Faith Initiative.
 Feel free to share the links to these videos with others.
 You can download the videos as well for use in your congregation.* Make sure to click the Full-Screen icon for best viewing.

 An Animated Council Meeting on Zoom

-Exploring how your congregation’s life might change when you seek to empower members for ministry in their everyday lives.
+Exploring how a congregation’s life might change when we seek to empower all of us for ministry in our everyday lives.

-This is a recording of a panel discussion between Pastor Jason Van Hunnik and five members of Westwood Lutheran Church, reflecting on how their understanding of being called to serve our neighbors in the everyday activities of our lives has changed over the course of the congregation’s multi-year emphasis on call and vocation.
+This recording of a panel discussion between Pastor Jason Van Hunnik and five members of Westwood Lutheran Church explores how their understanding of being called to serve our neighbors in the everyday activities of our lives has changed over the course of the congregation’s multi-year emphasis on call and vocation.

 For a deeper orientation to the initiative, watch the recording of this webinar.
 (If you’ve already seen the introductory video, above, you can skip from the 18:45 minute mark to 38:08.)

 For in-depth help with the principles of the initiative and how to incorporate them in your context, watch the recording of this online workshop.